 The primary attraction in Sundarban mangrove forests is the Royal Bengal tiger.
 The mangroves are the place where they reside.
-These dense forests are interconnected with channels of waters and muddy creeks.
+These dense forests are interconnected with channels of water and muddy creeks.
 This makes it extremely hard to see a tiger.

 However, this doesn’t mean that the tigers aren’t watching you.
 If you overstep your boundary, you will be attacked.
-So, make sure that you accompany yourself with a guide, and never move to close to the creeks.
+So, make sure that you accompany yourself with a guide, and never move too close to the creeks.
 Also, never jump out.
 Never.

 Be watchful of tiger attacks